Asian Long-Horned Beetle

 - Frass, resembling sawdust and wood shavings, will be dispersed near egg laying sites.

-- Round exit holes made by emerging adults and 6-14 mm in diameter.
+- Round exit holes made by emerging adults and will be between 6-14 mm in diameter.

 - Report any sightings of the Asian long-horned beetle.